mariejkim/Bead-Immunoassay-Simulation/README.md

 # Bead-Immunoassay-Simulation
-Simulation of a bead-based 'sandwich' immunassay.
+Simulation of a bead-based 'sandwich' immunoassay.

 ## Requirements
 [Optional] If you want to save animation into a mp4 video file, the application 'FFmpeg' must downloaded.